22 wonderful things to do in NYC this Christmas

 Visit Hudson Yards from November 18 through mid January for 100 shops and dining establishments.

 We obviously couldn’t talk about Christmas in the city without noting the famous Rockefeller Christmas Tree lighting that occurs annually at Rockefeller Center.
-This year it will be on 29 November 2024 and stays lit until the new year.
+This year it was on 29 November 2024 and stays lit until the new year.

 One lucky tree is chosen from a list of nominees each year and the winner sees the chainsaws come out and their gigantic tree felled, wrapped and shipped (sometimes across states) to NYC to stand in pride of place.
 Usually, the chosen evergreen tree is around 80 feet tall, towering over the entire block.